SCIENTIFIC BACKGROUND

 Category:

-Fever is a common symptom in childhood, although it cannot always be caused by a common infection.
-If infections, autoimmune and malignancies have been ruled out, a congenital/hereditary periodic fever syndrome (HPF) may be present.
-HPF syndromes are characterized by recurrent episodes of fever accompanied by a systemic inflammatory response (elevated CRP, serum amyloid protein A) that particularly affects the skin, mucous membranes, serous interfaces, and joints and may lead to secondary amyloidosis in some conditions.
+Fever is a common symptom in childhood, although it cannot always be attributed to a common infection.
+If infections, autoimmune disease and malignancies have been ruled out, a congenital/hereditary periodic fever syndrome (HPF) may be present.
+HPF syndromes are characterized by recurrent episodes of fever accompanied by a systemic inflammatory response (elevated CRP, serum amyloid protein A) that affects the skin, mucous membranes, serous interfaces, and joints and may lead to secondary amyloidosis in some conditions.
 Between episodes, most patients are asymptomatic.

 References